willpatton/Motion_Encoders/README.md

     This code is for an encoder/switch typically found as volume, tuning, speed, or brightness control.
-    The encoder has a physical knob with detents and push button switch.
+    The encoder has a physical knob with detents and a pushbutton switch.
 The position, direction, and focus (switch or encoder) of the encoder is read by the calling application using a public method (function call).
+The velocity of the encoder's rotation is measured via a microsecond timer so that the software can vary the rate-of-change.

-    QUADRATURE - There are 2 signals and therefore 4 possible states (edges) that occur (i.e. "quad").
+    QUADRATURE - There are 2 signals (Channel A, Channel B) and therefore 4 possible states (edges) that occur, hence "quad".

     METHOD
-	Detect interrupt on edge, then sample an encoder's signal once, then set flag(s) to indicate state.
+	Detect interrupt on edge, then sample an encoder's signals, then set variables to indicate direction and position.
+	For precise control, a PSNS state machine supplements the signals that were sampled to more accurately sense the encoder's movement.
-	Optionally, use a microsecond timer to measure the rotational speed.
+	Optionally, a microsecond timer is used to measure the rotational speed.
-	Also, the signals are also debounced using a typical RC circuit in order to minimize spurious interrupts.

-	SIGNALS
+	SIGNAL SAMPLING
+	The 2 encoder signals can be polled or assigned to interrupts.
+For interrupts, it may be more precise to interupt on every rising/falling edge (half-step).

      CH-A leads CH-B = Clockwise CW
      A  ____|----|____|----|____|
      B     ____|----|____|----|